William Penn: Legacy

-Penn's family retained ownership of the colony of Pennsylvania until the American Revolution.
+Penn's family retained ownership of the province of Pennsylvania until the end of the American Revolution and Revolutionary War.
 However, William's son and successor, Thomas Penn, and his brother John, renounced their father's faith, and fought to restrict religious freedom (particularly for Catholics and later Quakers as well).
-Thomas weakened or eliminated the elected assembly's power, and ran the colony instead through his appointed governors.
-He was a bitter opponent of Benjamin Franklin and Franklin's push for greater democracy in the years leading up to the revolution.
-Through the infamous Walking Purchase of 1737, the Penns cheated the Lenape out of their lands in the Lehigh Valley.
+Thomas weakened or eliminated the elected assembly's power, and ran Pennsylvania instead through governors who he appointed.
+He was a bitter opponent of Benjamin Franklin, and Franklin's push for greater democracy in the years leading up to the American Revolution.
+Through the Walking Purchase in 1737, the Penns cheated the Lenape out of their lands in the Lehigh Valley.

 As a pacifist Quaker, Penn considered the problems of war and peace deeply.
-He developed a forward-looking project and thoughts for a United States of Europe through the creation of a European Assembly made of deputies who could discuss and adjudicate controversies peacefully.
-He is therefore considered the first thinker to suggest the creation of a European Parliament and what would become the modern European Union in the late 20th century (See An Essay Towards the Present and Future Peace of Europe (1693)).
+He developed a proposal for a United States of Europe through the creation of a European Assembly made of deputies who could discuss and adjudicate controversies peacefully.
+He is considered the first intellectual to suggest the creation of a European Parliament and what became the present-day European Union in the late 20th century.

+Penn was seen by later Quakers as a theologian in his own right, on the same level as founder George Fox and apologist Isaac Penington.
+During the Gurneyite-Wilburite schism in 1840s American Quakerism, the heads of the conflicting parties, Joseph John Gurney and John Wilbur, both used Penn's writings in the defence of their religious views.